 The Surface Pro 7 saw a significantly better benchmark score, despite being priced similarly and offering lot of what the Pro X tries to achieve – albeit in a thicker body and less impressive battery life.

-Microsoft was keen to point out the Surface Pro X is a device for portability and productivity, rather than anything more heavy duty.
+Microsoft was keen to point out that this is a device for portability and productivity, rather than anything more heavy duty.
 Therefore, the iPad Pro 2018 seems a direct rival – a tough match up the Pro X definitely loses due to the snappy performance and ease of use of iPadOS.

-The Surface Pro X did surprise when it came to gaming.
+The ARM device did surprise when it came to gaming.
 This device is in no way made for someone who wants to play games, especially since certain titles aren’t even supported, but we did manage to get Rocket League running via Steam without issue.

 Another benchmark test I was able to run was CrystalDisk, which measures the SSD speeds of a device.
 With read speeds of 1,974.63 MB/s and write speeds of 756.05MB/s, the Surface Pro X shows a middling performance when saving and loading files on the system.